dcmi/dctap/TAPvocabulary.md

 ### mandatory

-Indicates whether or not the property must be present in the metadata.
+Indicates whether or not the metadata must contain a statement that is consistent with this statement constraint.
 This is a Boolean value: "true" or "false", or "1" or "0".

 ### repeatable

-Indicates whether or not the property can be repeated in the metadata.
+Indicates whether or not the metadata may contain multiple instances of statements that are consistent with this statement constraint.
 This is a Boolean value: "true" or "false", or "1" or "0".

 ### valueNodeType